subhankar-1/Data-Challenge-Submission-/README.md

 	$ conda install -c anaconda csv

-Load the Data_Challenge.ipynb and execute it through anaconda.
+Load the Data_Challenge.ipynb and execute it through anaconda OR  Execute the valuable.py file

-		Or

-Execute the valuable.py file